Table of Contents[Hide][Click to Show]

 - 4. Nutella and Fresh Fruit Waffle Sandwich from Sleepy Hollow Refreshments

 - 3. Sweet Pretzel Treats from The Lunching Pad

-Our Wayfinding TravelingMom and her family of five have been eating their way through Disney Parks for well over a decade.
-They’ve taken many trips utilizing one of the Disney Dining Plans – and even more trips without one – giving them plenty of opportunity to determine their favorite snacks in each park.
-Today she is sharing ten Magic Kingdom snacks you’ll definitely want to try on your next trip!
+This TravelingMom and her family of five have been eating their way through Disney Parks for more than a decade.
+They’ve taken trips using one of the Disney Dining Plans, and even more trips without one.
+So they’ve had plenty of opportunity to determine their favorite snacks in each park.
+Here’s a list of Magic Kingdom snacks that are worth the splurge — in both cash and calories!